Ula666/Docker/README.md

 ### What is Kubernetes?
 - Kubernetes — also known as “k8s” or “kube” — is a container orchestration platform for scheduling and automating the deployment, management, and scaling of containerized applications.
+- Benefits:
+- **Multi-cloud capability**-can host workloads running on a single cloud as well as workloads that are spread across multiple clouds, and can easily scale its environment from one cloud to another.
+- **Self-monitoring**-Kubernetes checks constantly the health of nodes and containers
+- **Automates various manual processes**-for instance, Kubernetes will control for you which server will host the container, how it will be launched etc
+- **Interacts with several groups of containers**-Kubernetes is able to manage more cluster at the same time

 ### Microservices
 - Microservices are a popular software design architecture that breaks apart monolithic systems.
 Applications are built as collections of loosely coupled services.
 Each microservice is responsible for a single feature.
 They interact with each other through communication protocols such as HTTP and TCP.